rafael-torraca/rafael-torraca/README.md

 I am passionate about the world of programming, I am studying Analysis and Systems Development at FATEC in Americana - SP and every day looking to learn more and more.

 I am currently focusing on the following technologies:

- :rocket:  &nbsp; Looking for an urgent internship! ***Please HIRE ME***!!! 😁😁😁
+💻 Learning in Frontend: Javascript, Typescript, ReactJS and NextJS;<br>
- <br/> 💻 &nbsp; Learning: Javascript, NextJS;
+💻 Learning in Backend: NodeJS;<br>
- <br/> :page_facing_up: &nbsp; Database: MySQL, sqLite, Sequelize ORM.
+📄 Database: MySQL, Sequelize ORM.

 GitHub -> https://github.com/rafael-torraca

 On track to be a excelent developer!

- 💬  &nbsp; About me: Tech, games Age of Empires 2, FIFA and series on Netflix
+💬 About me: Tech, games Age of Empires 2, FIFA and series on Netflix.

 :email: &nbsp;
 Contact me: [![Linkedin Badge](https://img.shields.io/badge/-RafaelTorraca-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/rafael-torraca/)](https://www.linkedin.com/in/rafael-torraca/)